 If your expected FUTA tax liability for the quarter is less than $500, you can tack that amount on to your payment for the next quarter.

 These filing deadlines only apply to FUTA.
 SUTA deadlines, on the other hand, vary from state to state.
-It is therefore recommended to contact your state unemployment agency to find out when SUTA taxes must be reported and paid.
+Therefore, it is recommended to contact your state unemployment agency to find out when SUTA taxes must be reported and paid.

 Most businesses are not able to lower their FUTA tax rate.
 Everyone pays that same 0.6% of an employee’s first $7,000 in annual wages.
 The total amount you pay in FUTA taxes, however, can be affected by several factors.